scrapinghub/web-poet/docs/intro/from-ground-up.rst

 At this point you may be wondering why web-poet requires you to write a class with a ``to_item`` method rather than a function.
 The answer is flexibility.

-Classes can make it a easier to organize web scraping code.
-The use of a class instead of a function makes :ref:`fields <fields>` possible, for example, which make parsing code easier to read:
+For example, the use of a class instead of a function makes :ref:`fields
+<fields>` possible, which make parsing code easier to read:

 .. code-block:: python